fraktalcyber/lfi-rig/rigv2/README.md

-# Off the shelf Laser Fault Injection rig, lfi-rig v2
+# Off-the-shelf Laser Fault Injection rig, lfi-rig v2
 Don't want to start toying with soldering or getting PCBs manufactured, but have a bit more money to spend.
 For 1449eur (VAT incl) you can buy a very capable LFI rig that can be used to both decap chips and perform laser fault injection without any hardware modifications.

-**Some warnings:** If talking to the device directly you may permanently break the device by sending incorrect commands or badly formatted G-Code files.
-As you are directly controlling the device and its laser power, the same precautions apply as with our rig v1.
-Thoroughly read this write-up as well as the information relating to the G-Code.
+**Some warnings:** You will be talking to the device directly, this may result in permanently breaking the device.
+This may happen by sending incorrect commands or badly formatted G-Code files.
+As you are directly controlling the device and its laser power, the same precautions apply as with our rig v1, namely cover your eyes and vent fumes.
+Thoroughly read this write-up, as well as, the information relating to the G-Code before attempting this.

 ![xTool F1, image (c) xTool](/Other/Images/xtool-f1.png)